basicdb/create-lofi-app/README.md

 # create-lofi-app

 A starter kit for building local-first apps

+## About

+⚠️ still in beta, so expect some rough edges. open to feedback and contributions!

+create-lofi-app is an opinionated starter kit for building local-first apps.
+It's designed to be an easy starting point for learning about local-first development.

+Out of the box, the default template comes with React, Vite, Tailwind, and React Router.

+It also includes BasicDB, a database and sync layer for user-owened data.

 ## Features